bibanon/chan.arc/chan-arc-spec.rst

 ^^^^^^^^^^^^^
 The manifest file describes the metadata associated with the given image board thread.
 It includes a variety of details related to when the thread was created, archived, the site/board it was originally on and where it was archived from.

+This file shall be in UTF-8 encoding, with no BOM.

 As this file is designed to hold human-readable information, this file should be 'pretty-printed'.
 That is to say, it should be formatted in a human-readable way, similar to the example shown below.
 While recommended, this is not required.

 A typical ``manifest.json`` file is laid out as such: